 Even Stars Follow Quantum Laws

 Yup, It’s true.
 The next one on my list of top 6 quantum physics facts is that even stars follow quantum laws.
 Well, it’s not a hidden fact that stellar fusion or nuclear fusion empowers the life of a star for most of its existence.

-On the other hand, Nuclear reactions are itself a byproduct of Einstein’s mass-energy equivalence that is e=mc2, which is nothing but a quantum mechanical phenomenon.
+On the other hand, Nuclear reactions are a byproduct of Einstein’s mass-energy equivalence that is e=mc2, which is nothing but a quantum mechanical phenomenon.

 Therefore, by all this correlation, I can for sure say that in order to shine, even Stars follow quantum laws.
-As a matter of fact, both star’s life and death of a star are somehow related to the laws of quantum mechanics.
+As a matter of fact, both star’s life and the death of a star are somehow related to the laws of quantum mechanics.

 Death of a Star